-MPAs are considered powerful conservation and management tools and often include zones which vary in the level of fishing restriction, including fully protected (no-take) zones, partially protected zones (limited fishing), and less protected “open” fishing zones (Hall et al., 2023).
-MPAs are considered effective tools for restoring ocean biodiversity and ecosystem services (Sala and Giakoumi, 2018; Sala et al., 2021; Worm et al., 2006).
-Positive effects of MPAs include: an increase in abundance, biodiversity, density, biomass, and size of target species in the MPAs.
-Larger sizes of males and females of given species often correlate with higher reproductive potential.
+MPAs are powerful conservation and management tools that often include zones varying in the levels of fishing restrictions, including fully protected no-take zones, partially protected limited fishing zones, and less protected open fishing zones (Hall et al., 2023).
+MPAs are also effective tools for restoring ocean biodiversity and ecosystem services (Sala and Giakoumi, 2018; Sala et al., 2021; Worm et al., 2006).
+Positive effects of MPAs include increased abundance, biodiversity, density, biomass, and target species size.
+Larger males and females of a given species often correlate with higher reproductive potential.

-MPAs are considered “successful” for sessile organisms such as kelp (e.g., Peleg et al., 2023) and seaweeds meadows, sponges (e.g., Padiglia et al., 2015) and corals (e.g., Edgar et al., 2014).
-They have also been proven effective for territorial fish like groupers (e.g., Anderson et al., 2014; Desiderà et al., 2022; Nemeth et al., 2023).
-Frid et al. (2022) found clear indications for the benefits of the fully protected MPAs in the Mediterranean coast of Israel as evident by higher numbers of large groupers within protected areas.
-In addition, they show a clear increase in the number of groupers over time, both within and outside MPAs.
-In the largest (10 km2) and oldest Rosh-Hanikra - Achziv marine reserve (>30 years of enforcement) they also found higher total and commercial fish biomass and more groupers larger than the size of first maturity – “Mega-spawners” (~ higher reproductive potential) were detected than in controlled fished area.
-Mature individuals were found mainly within the MPA.
-Several studies over the last decade, have shown positive effects of no-take MPAs on exploited fish and invertebrate populations within their boundaries (e.g., Edgar et al., 2014; Costello and Ballantine, 2015; Giakoumi et al., 2017; Sala and Giakoumi, 2018).
-They have also clearly demonstrated the advantages in ecological functions and the achievement of preservation objectives of no-take reserves compared to partially protected areas.
-Factors responsible for the success of a marine reserve include being a “no-take” reserve, the level of enforcement, size of the reserve, age of the reserve, and the detachment from anthropogenic sources of disturbance (Edgar et al. 2014).
-The level of enforcement was shown to be a key factor in the efficacy of marine reserves, even for small reserves of up to 30 km2 (e.g., Giakoumi et al. 2017).
-However Costello and Ballantine (2015) stated that 94% of the world MPAs allowed fishing and that most MPAs were about fishery management and not conservation.
-They also reported that less than 1% of the ocean is in no-take MPAs and less than 25% of coastal countries have no-take MPAs.
+MPAs are considered successful for sessile organisms such as kelp (Peleg et al., 2023), seaweed, sponges (Padiglia et al., 2015), and corals (Edgar et al., 2014).
+They are also effective for territorial fish, like groupers (Anderson et al., 2014; Desiderà et al., 2022; Nemeth et al., 2023).
+Frid et al. (2022) found clear benefits of fully protected MPAs on Israel's Mediterranean coast, as evident by greater numbers of large groupers within protected areas.
+The group also showed a clear increase in grouper number over time, within and outside MPAs.
+The Rosh-Hanikra-Achziv is the largest (10 km2) and oldest (>30 years of enforcement) marine reserve.
+Frid et al. (2022) also found greater total and commercial fish biomass within the MPA compared to a controlled fished area.
+The MPA contained groupers larger than first maturity, mega-spawners with higher reproductive potential, and most mature individuals.
+There were positive effects of no-take MPAs on exploited fish and invertebrate populations within their boundaries in the last decade (Edgar et al., 2014; Costello and Ballantine, 2015; Giakoumi et al., 2017; Sala and Giakoumi, 2018).
+These studies also clearly demonstrate advantageous ecological functions and resource preservation of no-take reserves compared to partially protected areas.
+Factors responsible for the success of an MPA include a no-take policy, enforcement effort, reserve size, reserve age, and detachment from anthropogenic disturbance (Edgar et al., 2014).
+The enforcement effort is a key factor in the efficacy of MPAs, even for small reserves of up to 30 km2 (Giakoumi et al. 2017).
+However, Costello and Ballantine (2015) indicate that 94% of world MPAs allow fishing, and most MPAs are focused on fishery management, not conservation.
+Also, less than 1% of the ocean is in no-take MPAs, while less than 25% of coastal countries have no-take MPAs.